Sid Caesar: Subjects

 Among his primary subjects were parodies and spoofs of various film genres, including gangster films, westerns, newspaper dramas, spy movies and other TV shows.
-Unlike other comedy shows at the time, the dialogue on his shows were considered sharper, funnier and more adult oriented.
+Compared to other comedy shows at the time, the dialogue on his shows was considered sharper, funnier and more adult oriented.
 In his sketches for Your Show of Shows and Caesar's Hour, he would also typically "skewer the minutiae of domestic life" along with lampooning popular or classic movies.

 Contemporary movies, foreign movies, theater, television shows and opera were targets of satire by the writing team.
 Often the publicity generated by the sketches boosted the box office of the original productions.
 Some notable sketches included: "From Here to Obscurity" (From Here to Eternity), "Aggravation Boulevard" (Sunset Boulevard), "Hat Basterson" (Bat Masterson), and "No West for the Wicked" (Stagecoach).

 They also performed some recurring sketches.
 "The Hickenloopers", television's first bickering-couple sketch, predated The Honeymooners.
 As "The Professor", Caesar was the daffy expert who bluffed his way through his interviews with earnest roving reporter Carl Reiner.
 In its various incarnations, "The Professor" could be Gut von Fraidykat (mountain-climbing expert), Ludwig von Spacebrain (space expert), or Ludwig von Henpecked (marriage expert).
 Later, "The Professor" was inspiration for Mel Brooks' "The Two Thousand Year Old Man".
 The most prominent recurring sketch on the show was "The Commuters", which featured Caesar, Reiner, and Morris involved with everyday working and suburban life situations.
 Years later, the sketch "Sneaking through the Sound Barrier", a parody of the British film The Sound Barrier, ran continuously as part of a display on supersonic flight at the National Air and Space Museum in Washington, D.C.